 Within the frequency range 3 500-3 800 MHz, sharing and compatibility studies to ensure protection of the FS, MS (except aeronautical mobile), MS (identified for IMT), and FSS (space-to-Earth) are specified in Resolution 680 (WRC-23).
 Additional sharing and compatibility studies with RLS can be found in Annex 5 of the working document towards a preliminary draft new Report ITU-R SA.[LUNAR_1.15_STUDIES].

-The characteristics of the lunar surface stations in the band 3 500-3 800 MHz are provided in Table 3.2-4 of Report ITU-R SA.2553.
+The characteristics of the lunar surface to lunar surface stations in the band 3 500-3 800 MHz are provided in Table 6 of Report ITU-R SA.2553.

 4/1.15/3.2.5.1 Lunar SRS sharing with the fixed service